Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 * HL will point to the location of CALL_MAP (offset +30h from the start of the mapper support routines jump table).
 * BC will always be returned as zero (the reduced mappers table is mandatory for UNAPI RAM Helpers only when the mapper support routines are not present).
-* A will always be 4 (in the MSX UNAPI specification it's 3 since the WR_MAP routines is not defined - this is a non-breaking change).
+* A will always be 4 (in the MSX UNAPI specification it's 3 since the WR_MAP routine is not defined - this is a non-breaking change).

 ### 5.6.
 Breaking change notice